ouya/docs/enable_xiaomi_support.md

 	}
 ```

-## Xiaomi requires specific icon sizes
+## Create a Xiaomi-specific icon

-To match all supported Xiaomi devices, the application icon must have the following resolutions: **drawable-tvdpi, drawable-mdpi, drawable-hdpi, drawable-xhdpi**, though they're not the standard Android size icons.

-* **drawable-hdpi, drawable-xhdpi, drawable-mdpi, drawable-tvdpi**:
+The application icon on Xiaomi is a little unusual.
+It will exist in the xhdpi resolution, but it is not a standard Android icon.

+* **res/drawable-xhdpi**:
+	* File must be named "ouya_xiaomi_icon.png"
     * 284x160, 32-bit
     * 15px rounded corners
     * Hero element